ibm-cloud-docs/databases-for-elasticsearch/learn-dashboard-overview.md

 ### ID
 The ID is a [CRN (Cloud Resource Name)](/docs/account?topic=account-crn) which uniquely identifies the database deployment.
 The CRN is used to refer to the database in the API and can be used with the CLI.The _Overview_ pane shows details of your service.
 ### Recent Tasks
 Every time that you make administrative changes to your service (such as scaling, or taking a manual backup), a task starts up.
 The _Recent Tasks_ panel shows the task name and progress bar for any running tasks, and a list of the most recent completed tasks.
 Depending on how busy your deployment is, successful tasks can be shown for 24-48 hours.
 Unsuccessful tasks can show for 7-8 days.
 Tasks can also be retrieved from the [Cloud Databases API](https://cloud.ibm.com/apidocs/cloud-databases-api#get-currently-running-tasks-on-a-deployment) and [CLI plug-in](https://cloud.ibm.com/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-tasks-list).
-A historical record of tasks from any time period is available through the [Activity Tracker integration](/docs/databases-for-elasticsearch?topic=cloud-databases-activity-tracker).
+A historical record of tasks from any time period is available through the [{{site.data.keyword.at_full}} integration](/docs/databases-for-elasticsearch?topic=cloud-databases-activity-tracker).

 ### Endpoints
 The _Endpoints_ pane within the _Overview_ pane contains connection strings for your deployment.
 Each tab contains connection information tailored to the type of connection or the protocol that uses it.
 Basic information includes things like _hostname_ and _port_, as well as the TLS self-signed certificate, TLS/SSL parameters, and the default database of your deployment.